jcbyts/ephys-matlab/README.md

 caveats: This is a work in progress and will gain new features as they become necessary.
 This package will not be supported for public consumption.

 PLDAPS manages stimulus presentation and behavioral monitoring.
 Open-Ephys

+## Meta Data
+A central component of ephys-matlab is the use of meta data for tracking what experiments / analyses have been run.
+In many ways, we use this as if we had a database, but it is not one!!
+It is just an excel file that keeps track of the

+###Automagically tracked features
+* Date
+* Subject
+* Directory
+* Time
+* Tag
+* oe2dat
+* StimulusProtocols
+* SpikeSorting
+* LFpPhaseCorrection

+###Manually tracked features
+* Weight
+* Chamber
+* Rig
+* Electrode
+* Lens
+* FlipXEye
+* FlipYEye

 ## Importing a session
 The file `import_script.m` provides a template for importing an ephys session collected with PLDAPS / Open-Ephys / Eyelink